ShipEngine/connect-website/native-rendering/documents-designer/data-source.md

 * Items range [:n], [1,3,5], [0:2], [-n:], [n:]

 Json path elements range is supported as well.
-E.g. you can select the first n elements of the array or return only selected items if they exist in the array.
+For instance, you can select the first n elements of the array, or return only selected items, if they exist.

 ### Current package reference